obsidianmd/obsidian-developer-docs/en/Styling/Editor/Inline title.md

 cssClass: reference
 ---

 This page lists CSS variables for inline titles.

 > [!note]
 > To see inline titles, you need to enable **Settings → Appearance → Show inline title**.

+## CSS variables

 | Variable                     | Description               |
 | ---------------------------- | ------------------------- |